Editorial Standards

 Graduate School

-Uppercase on all mentions that refer to Penn State’s Graduate School.
-Lowercase when using it in a general sense or for graduate schools at other colleges and universities.
+When referring to the Penn State J. Jeffrey and Ann Marie Fox Graduate School, use the full name; the Fox Graduate School after that.
+Lowercase graduate school when using it in a general sense or for graduate schools at other colleges and universities.

 Honors